arvinsalehi/riverraidrust/README.md

 ## What is it

 Fork of A rewrite of the classic game river raid, in Rust.
-Streamed by [screen casting](https://youtube.com/playlist?list=PLFOYXCPEqdNXWsdP8orNI65uvmIwNxLbz&si=3YTF_XHaivJYfJfc).
+Fun stream from an intresting individual -> [screen casting](https://youtube.com/playlist?list=PLFOYXCPEqdNXWsdP8orNI65uvmIwNxLbz&si=3YTF_XHaivJYfJfc).

 For fun and education.